joncamp/quicklink2dotnet/QuickLink2DotNet/README.txt

 ===================================
 (1) Docs: Main help and documentation files for QuickLink2DotNet.

-(2) Examples: Usage examples and helpful utilities for use with QuickLink2DotNet.
+(2) Examples: Usage examples, demos, and helpful utilities for use with QuickLink2DotNet.

+(3) QuickLink2DotNet: The QuickLink2DotNet API wrapper.

-(3) QLExampleHelper: A class library containing some convenience methods used in a number of the example programs to reduce code duplication.
+(4) QuickLink2DotNetHelper: A class library containing some helper methods for use with QuickLink2DotNet.

-(4) QuickLink2DotNet: The QuickLink2DotNet API wrapper.

 Examples Directory Contents:
 ===================================
-(1) GazeInfo2: Displays a list of available devices and prompts the user to select one.
-Then displays a stream of info from the device on a Windows Form.
-Requires password and calibration files (see #3, 4, and 5 in this list).
+(1) Gaze: Track the user's gaze, and display a red circle where they are currently looking.
+If necessary, prompts for device's password and performs calibration.

 (2) QuickStart: A very simple console example to demonstrate initialization, calibration, and data collection from the eye tracker.
-The password is saved in the file  "%USERPROFILE%\AppData\Roaming\QuickLink2DotNet\qlsettings.txt" for later use.
-The calibration is saved in the file "%USERPROFILE%\AppData\Roaming\QuickLink2DotNet\qlcalibration.qlc" for later use.

-(3) SetupDeviceCalibration: Displays a list of available devices and prompts the user to select one.
-Then performs device calibration.
-The calibration is saved in the file "%USERPROFILE%\AppData\Roaming\QuickLink2DotNet\qlcalibration.qlc" for later use.

-(4) SetupDevicePassword: Displays a list of available devices and prompts the user to select one.
-Then prompts for the device's password.
-The password is saved in the file  "%USERPROFILE%\AppData\Roaming\QuickLink2DotNet\qlsettings.txt" for later use.

-(5) ShowDeviceSettings: Displays a list of available devices and prompts the user to select one.
-Then queries the selected device for all its settings and displays their values.
+If necessary, prompts for device's password and performs calibration.

+(3) SetupDevice: Setup an eye tracker device by setting its password, calibration, and other miscellaneous settings.

+(4) ShowDeviceSettings: Displays the values of all supported settings for a selected device.
+Does not require device's password or calibration.

-(6) StopAllDevices: Stops all the EyeTech eye tracker devices on the system without prompting.
-Requires password file (see #4 or 5 in this list).
+(5) StopAllDevices: Stops all the EyeTech eye tracker devices on the system.
+Prompts for device passwords if necessary.
+Does not require device calibration.

-(7) VideoViewer2: Displays a list of available devices and prompts the user to select one.
-Then displays video from the selected device.
-Requires password and calibration files (see #3, 4, and 5 in this list).
+(6) VideoViewer: Displays live video from a selected device.
+Prompts for device's password if necessary.
+Does not require device calibration.